- A Dangerous Intimacy: Mansfield Park and Playing at Love By Lona Manning

 - Twelfth Night The end of Christmas Festivities

-- The Regency Card Party Casual Regency Entertaining
+- Attending A Regency Card Party Casual Regency Entertaining

 - British Ballooning Vincent Lunardi and the dawn of European Aeronautics